 When AR and VR are integrated to perform a task, that combination of technologies is called mixed reality.
-It is a merger of the real and digital worlds and enables experimental training.
-If compared with VR, MR with higher AR development is penetrating rapidly into different industries at various levels.
+It merges the real and digital worlds and enables experimental training.
+Compared with VR, MR with higher AR development is rapidly penetrating different industries at various levels.
 For example, marketing, education/training, manufacturing, and engineering support/assistance.

 Big names like BAE System have incorporated Mixed Reality technology to advance their training methods and accelerate their operations, reducing battery build time by 40% and ensuring quality training using Microsoft HoloLens.

 Extended Reality has smartly made its way into complex industrial processes and operations.
 The only simple answer is that we are moving towards a major paradigm shift in every workspace and routine of life!
 From educational modalities to customer experiences, medical treatments, manufacturing operations, supply chain management, and entertainment!